 No matter how large your living space, there is only so many seats you can squeeze in before the room starts to look cluttered.
 Luckily, there's a simple fix.
 DIY giant floor pillows make for a chic, cozy seating option when guests arrive.
 Stash the large floor cushions in a linen closet when not in use, then pull them out for your next party.

 We'll show you how to make giant cushions in seven simple steps.
 To complete this project, you'll need some fabric store staples and basic sewing skills.
 All measurements include 1/2-inch seam allowances unless otherwise noted.
 The finished sitting pillows measure 30 inches square.

 From Fabric A, cut one 31x31-inch square for the top panel.
 From Fabric C, cut one 31x31-inch square for the bottom panel.

-- Beginning 7-1/4-inch from each outer edge, mark the button placement on the right side of the fabric on each panel.
-Mark the center button placement at the center of each panel.
-Taper the four corners on each panel.
+Beginning 7-1/4-inch from each outer edge, mark button placement on fabric panels' right sides.
+Then mark a button placement at the center of each panel.
+Taper each corner on both panels.

-- From Fabric F, cut one 30-1/4 x 6-inch strip for the front boxing strip, two 28-1/4 x 6-inch strips for the side boxing strips, and two 34-1/4 x 4-inch strips for the zippered boxing strips.
+From Fabric B, cut one 30-1/4 x 6-inch strip for the front boxing strip, two 28-1/4 x 6-inch strips for the side boxing strips, and two 34-1/4 x 4-inch strips for the zippered boxing strips.

-- With right sides facing and raw edges aligned, sew a side boxing strip to each short edge of the zippered boxing strip, being careful when stitching through the zipper tape.
+With right sides facing and raw edges aligned, sew a side boxing strip to each short edge of the zippered boxing strip, being careful when stitching through the zipper tape.
 Press the seams open.
 With right sides facing and raw edges aligned, sew the front boxing strip to each short edge of the side boxing strips to make a loop.
 Press the seams open.

-- Using a doubled length of upholstery thread and a 5-inch-long hand-sewing needle, attach the large covered buttons to the top and the small covered buttons to the bottom of the cushion at the markings to make nine tufts.
+Using a doubled length of upholstery thread and a 5-inch-long hand-sewing needle, attach the large covered buttons to the top and the small covered buttons to the bottom of the cushion at the markings to make nine tufts.